krivard/codalab-worksheets-wiki/Dev_Configure-CodaLab-for-Development.md

 git clone https://github.com/<username>/codalab.git
 ```

+For more details and recommended practices, see [Developer Guidelines](Dev_Developer-Guidelines).

 ## Configure your local environment
 In this segment, you will run the dev_setup script.
 This will install all dependencies and create a new virtual environment (venv) for CodaLab.